 You’ll find that the most engaging pictures of children are made at their level.
 I’m over six feet tall, and if I’m continually pointing my camera down at my daughter then the only backdrop is the ground.
 Instead, I try to get down to her level so that I can make nicely out of focus trees in the background, and show some environment.
 Kneel down, sit down, crawl on your belly if you have to, but getting down low will make your pictures better.
 If you’re lucky, you may even get dog-piled while you’re down there.

 Also, take the opportunity to practice photographing movement, both freezing it and emphasizing it.
-Move with your kid and use a slower shutter speed (try 1/20th of a second) to make her look sharp and turn the background into an impressionist blur.
-You’ll probably have to use a smaller aperture to extend the shutter speed, but that’s okay because the blur will do the job of isolating your subject that we usually use shallow depth of field to accomplish.
+Move with your kid and use a slower shutter speed (try 1/20s) to make her look sharp and turn the background into an impressionist blur.
+You’ll probably have to use a smaller aperture to extend the shutter speed, but that’s OK because the blur will do the job of isolating your subject that we usually use shallow depth of field to accomplish.
 You can even make this into a game, chasing the swings, or playing tag.

 Don’t be the invisible parent.
 Your camera has auto modes so anyone can make a picture with it.
 Flip the switch and hand it to your spouse to make a picture of you with your kids.
 One reason is to make sure you are recorded for posterity and to prove to your teenager that you did, in fact, spend time with him as a child.
 An even better reason is so you can feature the picture your spouse makes for you, which goes a long way in building good will toward your camera during family time.
 Just look at this incredible picture my wife made for me.